 Next Step in Care: Family Caregivers and Health Care Professionals Working Together

-Next Step in Care is a multiyear, multidimensional campaign to change practice so that family caregivers are routinely involved in planning, decision making, and coordinating care, particularly around transitions in care settings (i.e., when patients move from one care setting to another, such as from hospital to rehabilitation or home).
+Next Step in Care is a program to change practice so that family caregivers are routinely involved in planning, decision making, and coordinating care, particularly around transitions in care settings (i.e., when patients move from one care setting to another, such as from hospital to rehabilitation or home).
 While transitions are key points at which patient safety and care coordination are at risk, most efforts to address associated problems have focused on provider-to-provider communications, essentially excluding family caregivers from the solution.

 Next Step in Care efforts include outreach to organizations that directly serve family caregivers, and Transitions in Care-Quality Improvement Collaborative, or TC-QuIC, a multi-provider initiative working to find optimal ways to integrate the Next Step in Care guides and checklists into routine care.

 Highlights from the Fund's Past Work on Family Caregiving

 Next Step in Care is a result of years of United Hospital Fund work.
 See a timeline of the Fund's work on family caregiving.

 Resources for family caregivers and health care providers are available at our Next Step in Care website.